-Where individuals are early EAL, SEND or unable to access the expected age-related level for spelling, provision will be made by the class teacher to enable pupils to access the appropriate phase of the Little Wandle programme or National Curriculum spelling level.
+Where children are unable to access the expected age-related level for spelling, provision will be made by the class teacher to enable pupils to access the appropriate phase of the Little Wandle programme or National Curriculum spelling level.

 6. Expectations